slashvar/slashvar.github.io/_drafts/WhatMakesAGoodProgrammer.md

     compiler/computer).
 And just like with writting, the technical step is the translation of ideas into text (or code).
 Having idea is another part of the job.
-In fact, for programming, an important part of the job doesn't really need ideas, but it needs to written.
+In fact, for programming, an important part of the job doesn't really need ideas, but it needs to be written.

 If you had to learn a foreign language, you've probably come to this point where, you have something to say but found it difficult to express in this